guanlongzhao/ppg-gmm/README.md

-# Using phonetic posteriorgram based frame pairing for segmental accent conversion
+# PPG-GMM

-This repo hosts an open source implementation for the proposed accent conversion system in our TASLP submission "Using phonetic posteriorgram based frame pairing for segmental accent conversion."
+This repository hosts an open source implementation for the accent conversion system described in our submission to _IEEE/ACM Transactions on Audio, Speech, and Language Processing (TASLP)_, titled "Using Phonetic Posteriorgram Based Frame Pairing for Segmental Accent Conversion."

 ## System requirement
-- OS: Ubuntu 16.04 or CentOS 7.5
+- OS: `Ubuntu 16.04` (tested and recommended) or `CentOS 7.5` (tested but you may run into some issues)
-- Matlab: R2016a, R2017b, or R2018a
+- Matlab: `R2019a` (tested and recommended) or `R2016a` (tested); any versions between these two should work but not tested
 - Essentially, as long as you can install _Kaldi_, the _Montreal Forced Aligner_, and _Matlab_ on your OS, this package should work just fine
 - Fast CPU and large RAM (>=16GB) are preferred